Reimbursement for Providers and their Organizations in the US

 The Foundation uses its position as a trusted, independent, unbiased third party to forge collaborations with industry, researchers, clinicians, government, advocacy organizations, patients and other stakeholders, to break down barriers to regulatory approval and reimbursement for new clinical applications of focused ultrasound.

-A key aim of the Foundation’s Regulatory Affairs Program is to facilitate dialog with US Food and Drug Administration (FDA) officials—both scientific and clinical regulatory staff—and provide them with information to contribute to the advancement of focused ultrasound clinical studies and also to facilitate development of technical standards for focused ultrasound treatments.
+The Foundation aims to facilitate dialog with US Food and Drug Administration (FDA) officials—both scientific and clinical regulatory staff—and provide them with information to contribute to the advancement of focused ultrasound clinical studies and also to facilitate development of technical standards for focused ultrasound treatments.
 The Foundation also supports researchers in developing clinical study protocols that adhere to FDA standards and/or connecting them with regulatory experts for appropriate guidance.

 Currently, there is limited reimbursement for focused ultrasound therapy.
 Until government and private payers are willing to cover focused ultrasound therapy, patients will not have widespread and equitable access to this noninvasive treatment alternative.